FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 continuous stream.
 Audio stream servers like

-use this to their advantage; to play the
+Icecast use this to their advantage; to play the

-next audio track, all it does is start sending the next ogg
+next audio track, all it does is start sending the next ogg file.
+Since this

-is such a common usage, ffmpeg
+is such a common usage, ffmpeg makes a special case for it.

-Unfortunately, in my case, I am producing Ogg
+Unfortunately, in my case, I am producing Ogg files with both audio and video,

-files with more than an audio
+which ffmpeg does not support chaining Ogg files with more than an audio

 stream.
 This means I can’t play more than a single file before the stream ends.

-From what I can gather on the internet, ffmpeg
+From what I can gather on the internet, ffmpeg solution is a common way of

 handling chaining.

-that has done this, I found that FireFox had a
+In fact, it’s not just ffmpeg that has done this, I found that FireFox had a

 bug related to exactly